DPHDev/proyect1-goit/README.md

-First GoIT group project - HTML + CSS
+First GoIT group project - HTML + CSS.

-Project: Icecream
+Project: Icecream.

 Developers in the project:

-Diego Villamizar
+Diego Villamizar.

-Anthony Cordoba
+Anthony Cordoba.

-Juan Daniel Vasco
+Juan Daniel Vasco.

-Daniel Perdomo
+Daniel Perdomo.

-Deimer Gutierrez
+Deimer Gutierrez.

-Jesus Cordero
+Jesus Cordero.

-Cristian Medina
+Cristian Medina.

-Mentor: Jorge Duque
+Mentor: Jorge Duque.
-Team lead: Daniel Perdomo
+Team lead: Daniel Perdomo.

 The project of this repository is a web page of an ice cream shop "Icecream" developed only with HTML and CSS, using Sass.